himasree23/Project-Tells-us-a-climate-story-/README.md

 # Project-Tells-us-a-climate-story-
 Global temperatures are rising, and climate change is knocking on our door.
 But Terra is here to help!
+Welcome to Terra—a powerful platform where Data meets Technology to shape tomorrow’s climate solutions!
+We collected data from the U.S. Greenhouse Gas Center to dig deep into historical climate data, uncovering patterns that tell the story of our changing planet.
+Terra engages with the ongoing human-induced rise in global temperatures resulting in Climate Change.
+Curious about how our planet’s temperature has shifted over time?
+Dive into interactive diagram showing temperature fluctuations year by year.
+With Terra, you’re not just looking at numbers—you’re part of the journey to a greener, more sustainable future!